git diff --pager=<pager>Show unstaged changes with the output forced through a specific pager program.

 git branch <branchname>Creates a new branch with the specified name.

-git rm <pathname>Remove a file from the working directory and staging area.
+git rm <path>Remove a file from the working directory and staging area.

-git rm --cached <pathname>Remove files only from the git index
+git rm --cached <path>Remove files only from the git index

-git clone https://github.com/facebook/react.gitgit logShow the commit history
+git logShow the commit history

-git blame src/file1.txtgit pullFetch and merge remote changes
+git pullFetch and merge remote changes

 git initInitialize a Git repository in the current directory